Table of Contents

 Having a well-organized and accurate chart of accounts is crucial for precise financial management.
 Each account impacting your Balance Sheet must have an opening balance, as this establishes the account’s starting point.

-In QuickBooks, your accounts should mirror your bank and credit card accounts.
+Opening balance reflect your company’s financial status as of the day before you begin using any accounting software.
+Accurate opening balance is essential because your financial reports won’t accurately represent your financial position without them.
+Even in QuickBooks, your financial data should mirror your bank and credit card accounts.
 When setting up a new account, choose a start date and enter the balance from your real-life account for that date.
 This becomes your opening balance.

 Note: QuickBooks records all your opening balances in an Opening Balance Equity account.
 This feature allows you to review and verify the entries easily at any time.